Kairos: Toward Adaptive and Parameter-Efficient Time Series Foundation Models: Related Work

-\textbf{Position Embedding.} Due to the position-unaware characteristic of self-attention mechanism, Transformers relies on position embeddings (PE) to model temporal information.
-Most TSFMs adopt existing designs for PE in Natural Language Processing (NLP) domains~\citep{das2024decoder, shi2024timemoe}, which typically emphasize long-term decay through methods like sinusoidal calculations or by suppressing long-range positional information \citep{vaswani2017attention,su2024roformer}.
+\textbf{Position Embedding.} Due to the position-unaware characteristic of self-attention mechanism, Transformers~\cite{vaswani2017attention} rely on position embeddings (PEs) to model temporal information.
+However, most TSFMs adopt existing designs for PE in Natural Language Processing (NLP) domains~\citep{das2024decoder, shi2024timemoe}, which typically emphasize long-term decay through methods like sinusoidal calculations or by suppressing long-range positional information \citep{vaswani2017attention,su2024roformer}.
 By imposing a uniform temporal scale, these PEs struggle to model the heterogeneous temporal relationships of time series.
 Existing adaptive PE methods in NLP~\citep{zheng2024dape,lin2024mixture} are also insufficient, as they target context extrapolation rather than the complex temporal structures of time series.
-In the time series domain, ElasTST~\citep{zhang2024elastst} proposed a tunable RoPE to better adapt to time series data.
+Therefore, ElasTST~\citep{zhang2024elastst} proposed a tunable RoPE to better adapt to time series data.
 However, its adaptation uses per-dataset training rather than dynamic adjustment.
-To address this limitation, we propose to dynamically modulate PE tailored to the intrinsic characteristics of each input time series, enhancing the effectiveness of time series foundation models.
+To address this limitation, we propose to dynamically modulate PE tailored to the intrinsic characteristics of each input time series, effectively decoupling temporal heterogeneity from model capacity, therefore enhancing the parameter efficiency and overall performance of TSFMs.